 Now for something completely different.
 As an exercise, close your eyes and picture your current family circumstances and the age you’re living in.
 Then cast your mind forward two hundred years from now and picture one of your descendants.

 They’re researching their family history and after a couple of glitches involving lost files, eventually come across you.

 What information and sources have they discovered to piece your life together?
 Where are the missing pieces?
 What opinion do they form of you based on this?

 Rewrite the History Books

-In other words if you’re basing a piece of fiction on aspects of your family history, don’t be afraid to change or add elements on a small or large scale.
+If there’s one thing I’ve learned so far, it’s to not be afraid to pick and choose our inspiration.
+In other words if you’re basing a piece of fiction on aspects of your family history, don’t be afraid to change or add elements to suit.